 A worker who is bored on the job not only suffers himself, but his lack of focus may be detrimental to the employer, too.
 According to a U.K. survey of approximately 100 workers, nearly 25 percent said they felt bored most of the time and that it hurt their job performance.
 Eighty percent of workers said that being bored at work makes them lose concentration.
 More than 50 percent said that chronic boredom led them to make on-the-job mistakes.
-So what kinds of jobs will engage people who get bored easily and need more excitement?
-We asked employers and job hunters and came up with this list.
-Some of these jobs pay very well -- others could be great side gigs.
-But whether you would find them engaging depends on your interests.

 The key to finding a stimulating job is aligning yours interests to occupations.
 Love to be in charge and throw parties?
 Look into event planning.
 Are you more of a gambler in life?
 Make a career out of it.
 While it's normal to get tired of your job every once in awhile, if you're someone who needs constant change, don't be afraid to pursue a career that makes you excited to go to work every day.

 If you're someone who likes to chat, is a self-starter and wants to build your own business base, this job may be for you.
 Pay in this profession can vary greatly depending on the training completed and the career path taken.

 Median annual pay: $22,500*

 Bartenders are great listeners and get to meet new people every day.
 No two days at work are ever the same.
 This job is about relationship building, quick decision making and being comfortable talking with people from all walks of life.
 Depending on the place of employment, pay can vary greatly; tips make up much of the income.

 Median annual pay: $18,680 (food and beverage serving and related workers)